Unlicensed Drivers and Auto Accidents

 Should I Loan My Car to my Friend Who Is Drunk All of the Time?

 It just doesn’t sound like a good idea does it?
-In some areas judges have said that a reasonable person has the obligation to recognize the obvious danger of allowing someone to borrow your car for an undefined extended period of time to someone you know or should know has a substance abuse issue and is likely to drive your car while impaired.
-A reasonably prudent person would be able to identify that this situation would reasonably result in increased risk of serious injury or even death.
+In some areas, judges have said that a reasonable person has the obligation to recognize the obvious danger of allowing someone to borrow your car for an undefined extended period of time to someone you know or should know has a substance abuse issue and is likely to drive your car while impaired.
+A reasonably prudent person would be able to identify that this situation would reasonably result in an increased risk of serious injury or even death.

 Auto Accident Attorneys

 The Indiana Code and Administrative Rules say that only licensed drivers are allowed to operate a vehicle and that an unlicensed driver is prohibited from operating a vehicle.
-Further, it is against the law for a licensed driver to allow a unlicensed driver to drive.
+Further, it is against the law for a licensed driver to allow an unlicensed driver to drive.
 Makes sense, right?
 The idea is to protect others by preventing inexperienced drivers from driving.

 So If I Let an Unlicensed Friend Drive and There is an Accident am I at Fault?

-Generally, if you violate a law which was enacted to protect the public, your violation by itself, is not enough to be held responsible for the accident.
+Generally, if you violate a law that was enacted to protect the public, your violation by itself, is not enough to be held responsible for the accident.
 In addition, the illegal act (driving without a license) must be one of the risks that the law was enacted to protect against.